 Retelling a Shakespearean Pattern

 The song more or less clearly tells the story of a love gone wrong, of the qualms of a man who has wronged a woman (considering that we are talking about “The Evil that Men Do” I assume that the narrator is a man and not a woman, otherwise the refrain wouldn’t make much sense).
-Now he would do anything to reverse the deed, he “would bleed for her”.
-He goes on “if I could only see her now”, showing remorse.
+Now he would do anything to reverse the deed.
+He wishes to meet her again, showing remorse.

 This is a pattern found in several Shakespeare plays: Othello (1603), The Winter’s Tale (1623), Cymbeline (1623) and a play that at least partly befits the required pattern: King Lear (1608/1623).
 The first three more or less follow the same pattern: the king (or in the case of Othello, a statesman) accuses his wife of infidelity and demands her death, despite her innocence.
 Providence mostly means well for those wronged women and finds various rather miraculous ways to save them.
 Later, they are re-united with their all too regretting husbands.
 Why they would ever want husbands back who have demanded their execution is a question which cannot be answered here.
 In the case of Othello, however, the heroine has to die – and so has her remorseful husband who cannot undo the deed.